 How Many Animals Has The SAAV Program Helped?

-We have provided confidential, temporary shelter to approximately 245 animals (as of 11/2017) affected by domestic abuse.
+We have provided confidential, temporary shelter to approximately 300 animals (February 2018) affected by domestic abuse.
 These animals stayed in shelter while their human family was staying in a domestic abuse shelter or living with a relative or friend who could not also house the animal.
 We have provided shelter for a variety of beloved animals, including: dogs, cats, turkeys, turtles, birds, horses, goats, iguanas, and even a little hamster named Faith.